astroport-fi/aips/AIP0/aip0.md

 - The General AIP Template is located at **[General-AIP-Template.md](General-AIP-Template.md)**.

 #### Technical AIP Template
-- The Technical AIP Template should be used for AIPs whenever a AIP proposes changes to the smart contract code within the Astroport Protocol.
+- The Technical AIP Template should be used for AIPs whenever an AIP proposes changes to the smart contract code within the Astroport Protocol.
 - The Technical AIP Template is located at **[Technical-AIP-Template.md](Technical-AIP-Template.md)**.
 ---